-Learn about the Team at Washington, DC Investor Relations, including our Chief Financial Officer, Deputy CFO & Treasurer, and Associate Treasurer for Debt & Grants Management.
+Learn about the Team at District of Columbia (Washington, DC), including our Chief Financial Officer, Deputy CFO & Treasurer, and Associate Treasurer, Debt and Grants Management.

-Jeffrey S. DeWitt is the Chief Financial Officer (CFO) for the District of Columbia and is responsible for the management of the District’s finances, including its approximately $15.4 billion budget, the majority of which ($10 billion) is generated from local revenue sources.
-He also manages the city’s $8.5 billion capital improvement plan budget.
-Mr. DeWitt was appointed to this position by Mayor Vincent C. Gray and confirmed by the District Council to complete Natwar M. Gandhi’s five-year term through June 2017.
-Mr. DeWitt was reappointed by Mayor Muriel Bowser and confirmed by the District Council for a full term through June 2022.
+Glen Lee, the chief financial officer (CFO) for the District of Columbia, is responsible for the management of the District’s finances, including its approximately $20 billion gross funds operating budget, of which $11.3 billion is generated from local and dedicated revenue sources.
+He also manages the city’s $10.9 billion six-year capital improvements plan budget.
+Mr. Lee was appointed to this position by Mayor Muriel Bowser in June 2022.

-Deputy Chief Financial Officer and Treasurer Bruno Fernandes was appointed to his position in August 2018.
-As Treasurer and Deputy CFO, he manages the District’s treasury programs associated with its annual operating and capital budget.
+Carmen Pigler was appointed to her position in April 2021.
+As Deputy CFO and Treasurer, she manages the District’s treasury programs associated with its annual operating and capital budget.
 This includes management of the District’s banking and investment activities, check and electronic receipts and disbursements, and its debt issuance and repayment activities.
-He also oversees the District's 401(a) and 457(b) retirement plans, 529 college savings plan, and the Unclaimed Property program.
+She also oversees the District's 401(a) and 457(b) retirement plans, 529 college savings plan, and the Unclaimed Property program.

-As the Associate Treasurer of Debt and Grants in the Office of Finance and Treasury for the District of Columbia, Carmen Pigler manages all aspects of the District’s $10 billion debt portfolio and provides thought leadership in all bond finance matters.
-She is also responsible for the administration of federal grant funds, tracking expenditures in all grant-funded programs, and providing regular assessments of grant funds.
+Previously, Ms. Pigler served as Associate Treasurer for Debt and Grants Management.
+In this role, she managed all aspects of the District’s $12 billion debt portfolio and provided leadership in all aspects of capital improvement and economic development finance matters.
+She also administered federal grant funds, tracking expenditures in all grant-funded programs, and provides regular assessments of grant funds.

-Prior to joining the District, Ms. Pigler worked in debt management and treasury roles for New York City and Atlanta, Georgia where she was involved in the issuance of more than $40 billion of debt, coordinated investor outreach, and directed cash management strategies.
-Ms. Pigler began her career in municipal finance as an investment banker where she served as senior relations manager to issuers in Georgia, Alabama, Tennessee, New York and Connecticut.
+Prior to joining the District, Ms. Pigler worked in debt management and treasury roles for the cities of New York and Atlanta where she was involved in the issuance of more than $40 billion of debt, coordinated investor outreach, and directed cash management strategies.
+Ms. Pigler began her career in municipal finance as an investment banker where she served as senior relations manager to issuers in Georgia, Florida, Alabama, Tennessee, New York and Connecticut.

 Ms. Pigler holds a B.A. in Economics from South Carolina State University and a Master of Business Administration from Columbia University Graduate School of Business.